MOEAFramework/MOEAFramework/docs/dataStore.md

 }
 ```

-## Accessing Content
+## CLI Interface

 In the previous examples, we accessed containers and blobs through the programmatic interface.
 We can also access
-the content through the CLI or web server.
+the content through the CLI.

-### CLI

-The datastore and its containers and blobs can be referenced using a URI.
-Below are some examples:
+To begin, each data store, container, and blob has a unique Uniform Resource Identifier (URI).
+Similar to a URL one
+uses to access a web page, the URI contains the necessary data to locate the data store, container, or blob.
+Below are
+some examples using a file system data store:

 ```
 # The data store rooted at the path ./results/